Deploy a migration landing zone

 Customize or deploy a landing zone from this blueprint

-Learn more and download a reference sample of the Cloud Adoption Framework migrate landing zone blueprint for deployment or customization from Azure Blueprint samples.
+Learn more and download a reference sample of the Cloud Adoption Framework migrate landing zone blueprint for deployment or customization from Azure Blueprints samples.

 The blueprint samples are also available within the portal.
-For details of how to deploy a blueprint see Azure Blueprints.
+For details of how to create a blueprint, see Azure Blueprints.

 For guidance on customization that should be made to this blueprint or the resulting landing zone, see the landing zone considerations articles.